pbs/vanna-js-client/README.md

 #### `value`

 Value is a boolean value for your feature.
-This is the value that `feature.variation` will resolve to _if_ the users matches the parameter passed into the feature client.
+This is the value that `feature.variation` will resolve to _if_ the user matches the parameter passed into the feature client.
 Conversely if the user does _not_ match the parameter of passed into the feature client, `feature.variation` will resolve to `!value`.